IML-DKFZ/realistic-al/README.md

 ### Sweeps
-Runner Scripts using the Experiment Launcher are in Folder: `/launchers`
+Launcher scripts using are located in folder: `/launchers`
 - Runs:
 	- CIFAR-10
 		- sweep_cifar10_basic.py